 Google AdSense, Google Adwords, or simply, Google ads is a platform for businesses to run their ad campaigns and achieve higher visibility in the market.
-Content creators can also earn money by giving out an ad space on their website to display different ads.
+Content creators can also earn money by giving out ad space on their websites to display different ads.

 The Google business model is surely an interesting and inspiring one.
 A company that started with the name “backrub” has now turned into a trillion-dollar internet company that almost “owns” the internet.
 At this stage in business, there’s no reason for us to wonder how does Google make money as everyone now “needs” Google for their daily lives.